Regulations & Policies

 - Possible referral to the Office of Housing & Residence Life

-- Possible referral to the Campus Hearing Officer (for serious violations)
+- Possible referral to the Chief Judicial Officer or designee (for serious violations)

 - Possible Residence Hall Suspension or Removal

 - Possible Suspension from Jefferson Community College